 '''

 from contextlib import contextmanager

 @contextmanager

 def custom_open(filename):

 f = open(filename)

+try:

 yield f

+finally:

 f.close()

 with custom_open('file') as f:

 contents = f.read()

 '''

 This works in exactly the same way as the class example above, albeit it's more terse.
-The custom_open function executes until it reaches the yield statement.
+The $custom\open$ function executes until it reaches the yield statement.
 It then gives control back to the with statement, which assigns whatever was yield'ed to f in the as f portion.
+The finally clause ensures that close() is called whether or not there was an exception inside the with.